Walts DIY is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Conversely, the distance between centers (DBC) refers to the maximum length of the material that a mini lathe can accommodate.
 By this, we mean how long your projects can be.
 It is essential to check these two things to ensure that the equipment you choose can handle the size of the tasks at hand.

-Mini lathes come with different capacities and drive systems, with some using variable electronic speed drives while others use the V belt drive mechanism.
+Mini lathes have different capacities and drive systems, with some using variable electronic speed drives while others use the V belt drive mechanism.
 The V-belt drive is excellent for large mass production as they allow for improved bending.
 This increases the efficiency of the mini-lathe during use.
 What’s more, the v-belt drive can manage better speeds, which is excellent for metalwork.

 Another critical factor you need to consider when buying a mini metal lathe is power.
 Small mini lathes typically feature electrical motors that range from 1-3HP.
 Beyond that, you can easily find mini-lathes that can operate on a regular single-phase supply, which means you can plug them into your home outlet.
 3-phase power supply mini lathes will need a converter or inverter.